flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     The MSFS pop-out feature is not working for certain screens in the A32NX flight deck.

-    While this is an MSFS issue it can cause problems if you regularly enjoy popping out various screens for use with external hardware or another monitor.
+    While this is an MSFS issue, it can cause problems if you regularly enjoy popping out various screens for use with external hardware or another monitor.

     ^^Root Cause^^

-    MSFS off-screen pop out issue when your monitor setup may have changed between Sim Updates.
+    MSFS off-screen pop-out issue when your monitor setup may have changed between Sim Updates.
 This data is reportedly stored locally and in the cloud.

     ^^Possible Solution or Workaround^^